Explainers

 “This action by the CCPA is significant because the CCPA is now visibly undertaking pro-consumer actions concerning digital platforms as it is authorized to do so under the Consumer Protection Act, 2019 (CPA),” says Ameet Datta, partner, Saikrishna & Associates.

-This is also significant, as this shows how important the National Consumer Helpline can be for the CCPA to assess if it needs to intervene in matters of consumer awareness, adds Dutta.
+This is also significant, as this shows how important the National Consumer Helpline can be for the CCPA to assess if it needs to intervene in matters of consumer awareness, adds Datta.
 The helpline number received a total of 2,061 complaints from January 1 to October 9, 2024, against Ola.
 The complaints mostly dealt with driving, asking for extra cash, a non-refund amount to the customer, and a higher fee charged from the consumer than what was shown at the time of booking.

 Advertisement

-Dutta further highlights that if Ola or any other ride-hailing app, for that matter, fails to address their complaint, they can lodge complaints with the National Consumer Helpline set up by the Department of Consumer Affairs.
+Datta further highlights that if Ola or any other ride-hailing app, for that matter, fails to address their complaint, they can lodge complaints with the National Consumer Helpline set up by the Department of Consumer Affairs.
 “The CPA also allows for class action complaints covering multiple similarly interested consumers, which is a significant redressal mechanism.
-This mechanism has until now mostly been used against real estate developers by home buyers,” adds Dutta.
+This mechanism has until now mostly been used against real estate developers by home buyers,” adds Datta.

 Experts point out that the key takeaway of this ruling is that the CCPA's crackdown on Ola Cabs marks a significant milestone in empowering consumers and also promoting accountability.
 “All in all, this landmark ruling sets a precedent, cautioning cab aggregator platforms against unfair trade practices and underscores the importance of consumer rights and transparency in the digital economy,” says Jasmine Damkewala, senior partner at Circle of Counsels and Advocate-on-Record, Supreme Court of India.